ArtUshak/wiki_tool_python/README.md

 List wikiproject images (titles and URLs).

-For each image three lines are printed:
+For each image four lines are printed:

 1. Word `FILE2`.
 2. Image name on wikiproject (including namespace, for example `File:Ogyglo.png`).